stilhere4huniid/Mall-of-Zimbabwe-Energy-Digital-Twin/README.md

 ## ⚠️ Disclaimer & Tribute
 This project is an independent **Data Science/Data Analytica Portfolio Simulation** created for educational purposes.

-* **The Inspiration:** I am not affiliated with **WestProp Holdings**, but as a Zimbabwean Data Scientist, I am incredibly excited about their vision for the **Mall of Zimbabwe**.
+* **The Inspiration:** I am not affiliated with **WestProp Holdings**, but as a Zimbabwean Data Scientist/Data Analyst, I am incredibly excited about their vision for the **Mall of Zimbabwe**.
 With construction set to begin in **2026**, this project is my personal tribute to what promises to be a landmark development for Harare and the region.
 * **The "Why":** I built this Digital Twin to showcase how modern AI can support ambitious infrastructure projects, simulating the "Smart City" potential of the mall before the first brick is laid.
 * **Data Sources/Transparency:** The data used in this project is **100% synthetic**.
 It was generated using physics-based simulation algorithms (Python/NumPy) calibrated to industry standards for a 90,000m² regional shopping center.
 It does **not** contain actual proprietary data from WestProp or their partners.